 There was, however, no “mercifully quick conclusion” to the U.S.-led war in Iraq.
 One tragic irony is that the technological advances most basic to the protection of U.S. troops—body armor—had been denied to them.
 In light of this evidence, it appears safety is not the primary motivation for the advancement of technology.

 Another argument in favor of technological development and private industry is that outsourcing as many tasks as possible to private contractors allows the military to be more efficient by focusing on combat.
-From the design and maintenance of high-tech helicopters to laundry detail, recruiting, even combat itself such tasks are now performed by private companies.
+From the design and maintenance of high-tech helicopters to laundry detail, recruiting, even combat itself, such tasks are now performed by private companies.
 In the late 1990s, KBR (Kellogg, Brown, and Root), a Halliburton subsidiary, provided nearly all the food, water, laundry, mail, and heavy equipment to the roughly 20,000 U.S. troops stationed in the Balkans.
 During the first Gulf War, there was approximately one contractor for every one hundred soldiers.
 A year into the Iraq war, there was approximately one contractor for every ten soldiers.

 Having so many civilians “in the field” has prompted complicated questions for which military officials have no definitive or consistent answers.
 For example, should information-technology consultants carry arms?
 If employees of private companies run from their posts, are they considered deserters?
 If taken prisoner, will they be considered POWs covered by the Geneva Convention?
 Or, if they detain prisoners, are they responsible to comply with the directives of the Geneva Convention?

 Profit is a clear motivation in the rise of the defense industry.
 For its service in the Balkans in the late 1990s, KBR was paid $3 billion.
 Between 2002 and July 2004, KBR was paid over $11 billion for their services in Afghanistan and Iraq.
 More recently, KBR has come under scrutiny (and found guilty of criminal acts) pertaining to their seeming lack of concern for the health and safety of their employees and related military personnel.
-Although they have been ordered to pay damages of $85 million to several Oregon National Guardsmen, they continue to receive million dollar contracts from the Department of Defense, such as the $35,833,635 contract awarded to them by the US Navy at the end of 2012.
+Although they have been ordered to pay damages of $85 million to several Oregon National Guardsmen, they continue to receive million dollar contracts from the Department of Defense, such as the $35,833,635 contract awarded to them by the U.S. Navy at the end of 2012.
 Auditing for the Department of Defense is outsourced to private accounting firms; many of these accounting contracts have been awarded through no-bid deals as are most of the contracts they must audit.
 The amount of sheer unaccountable waste and giveaways is astounding.

 Over the six-year period between fiscal year 1998 and fiscal year 2003, the Center for Public Integrity examined more that 2.2 million defense contract actions totaling $900 billion in authorized expenditures.
 The Center determined that half of the Defense Department’s budget went to private contractors.
 Only 40 percent of Pentagon contracts were conducted under “full and open competition,” in other words, over half of them fall under the category of no-bid contracts.
 Out of tens of thousands of contractors, the biggest 737 collected nearly 80 percent of the contracting dollars; the top fifty contractors got more than half of all the money.
 Topping the list for this fiscal period were Lockheed Martin ($94 billion) and Boeing ($82 billion).
 By fiscal year 2003, 56 percent of the Defense Department’s contracts paid for services rather than goods.